 Cost of service and other revenue.
 Cost of service and other revenue includes the cost of component parts that we use in service or sell as spare parts, as well as labor and overhead costs of our service organization.
 This includes travel and related costs incurred in fulfilling service obligations to our customers and the costs of third party contractors used in completion of some of our professional services.
 The cost of service and other revenue was 71% of service and other revenue in the three-month period ended March 31, 2013, compared to 74% for the same period of 2012 and 62% in the fourth quarter of 2012.
 The decrease in first quarter 2013 compared to first quarter 2012 reflects a shift in the types of services provided, with professional services being down in first quarter 2013 compared to the same period in 2012.
-The increase in cost of service and other revenue in first quarter 2013 compared to fourth quarter 2012.
-The increase in cost of service and other revenue in first quarter 2013 compared to fourth quarter 2012.
-The increase in cost of service and other revenue in first quarter 2013 compared to fourth quarter 2012.
 The increase in cost of service and other revenue in first quarter 2013 compared to fourth quarter 2012 is due to an increase in materials costs, which can happen when there is a significant warranty repair.
 The utilization of our service personnel will also be affected by the number of MIS solution products implemented in a particular period, and in periods where we have a low number of installation projects we would expect our costs as a percentage of revenue to increase due to lower employee utilization.
 A large portion of the costs involved in operating our service organization are fixed in nature, as we have to maintain a certain level of availability to service our contracted customers rapidly, and depending upon the revenues for the quarter, we may incur unabsorbed overhead in the quarter.
-We continue to work on reducing our service overhead through better utilization of ou
+We continue to work on reducing our service overhead through better utilization of our service capabilities substantially by adding direct technical labor only as required.

 Gross profit.
 For the three-month period ended March 31, 2013, our gross profit was 30% of revenue, compared to a 27% gross profit margin for the first quarter of 2012 and a 40% gross profit margin for the fourth quarter of 2012.
 The improvement from the first quarter of 2012 reflects our product mix, as well as overall cost containment initiatives put in place over the last year, and improved UPS pricing arrangements.
 The decrease in the margin from the fourth quarter of 2012 is related to lower margin orders in the first quarter of 2013 compared to the fourth quarter 2012, of which a high percentage came from distributor channel orders in Asia.
 We also had an increase of ancillary revenue, which tends to reflect lower overall margins.
-Our ability to further improve gross margins will depend, in part, on our ability to further improve our sales channel mix, increase sales of higher margin products such as our UPS products, optimize our product pricing, improve our professional service margins through further pricing and operating efficiency, and increase our total revenues to a level that will allow us to improve the utilization of our manufacturing and service operations.
+Our ability to further improve our sales channel mix, increase sales of higher margin products such as our UPS products, optimize our product pricing, improve our professional service margins through further pricing and operating efficiency, and increase our total revenues to a level that will allow us to improve the utilization of our manufacturing and service operations.